yuanfangluo/yuanfangluo.github.io/_posts/swiftui/cs193p/2021/2022-04-07-lecture7-viewmodifier-animation.md

 For that, we use Explicit Animation ...

 ## Explicit Animation

 Explicit Animations create an animation transaction during which ...

 All eligible changes made as a result of executing a block of code will be animated together.

 ```swift
 withAnimation(.liner(duration: 2)) {
     // do something that will cause ViewModifier/Shape arguments to change somewhere
 }
 ```

 Explicit Animations are alomost always wrapped around calls to ViewModel Intent functions.

 But they are also wrapped around things that only change the UI like "entering editing mode."

 It's fairly rare for code that handles a user gesture (such as tap) to not be wrapped in a withAnimation.

-### Explicit animations do not override an implicit animation.
+### Explicit animations do not override an implicit animation

 A little `.animation` ViewModifier that you add, this does not override that.

 Those little `.animation` implicit ones they're assumed to again be kind of independent of other animations.
 And so they're not going to be accfeted by explicit animation.

 ## Transitions

 Transitions specify how to animate the arrival/departure of Views.

 Only works for Views that are inside CTAAOS.